INTERVIEW

 When I became really serious in photography in 2008, I started experimenting on various lenses and researching on settings that can bring out the best in my photos.
 I started to appreciate the importance of light in creating drama in my images when I attended a workshop on portraiture and creative lighting.
 However, there was at some point between 2010 and 2011 that I felt that my photography was on a plateau and needed a 'creative jolt'.
 Most of my photographs were in the category of travel photography – which for me were too manicured, too clean and technical.
 Nothing wrong with that but I guess I was looking for something else.
 For a while I explored portraiture, still photography and even fashion photography but none of these were giving me fulfillment.
 I wanted something different something raw and edgy that somehow defies convention that could bring out my style.
 It was perfect timing that I started to get interested with the works of Magnum Photographers.
 The photographs of Henri Cartier Bresson, Alex Webb, David Alan Harvey and Harry Gruyaert blew me away.
 In 2012, I started seeing the world through a different lens.
 Street photography has become my genre of choice.

-TPL: Since you have begun your street photography journey since 2012, how would you describe the way you shoot now compared to then?
-And what characteristics make a street photographer?
+TPL: Since you have begun your street photography journey since 2012, how would you describe the way you photograph now compared to then?
+And what are the characteristics that make a photographer a street photographer?

 JT: Before, I interpreted street photography as photojournalism (telling it as it is with objectivity) or documentary photography.
 In the recent years, my street photography has become really subjective.
 What matters to me now is how my subject interact with the scene considering light quality, how the colors would compliment my subject, how the other details would strengthen my subject and lastly, what fantasy would my finished frame reveal to me.
 Though I admire many street photographers who present their work in black and white, color street photography has its way of presenting life with much more realism and dynamism.
 Especially with my work on silhouettes, the blackness of my subjects will just drown in the different shades of gray.
 I need color to make my subjects emerge from the frame.